14gr1010/software/tun/README.md

 The coded tunnel executables require a various command line parameters, and by running the executable without parameters shows the order in which they must be provided.

-Create a TUN interface, in this case we create tun0 with ip 10.0.0.1:
+Create a TUN interface (requires root), in this case we create tun0 with ip 10.0.0.1:
     ./scripts/tun_setup.sh tun0 10.0.0.1

 Some tests are known to fail on low performance setups.